andrewsome/ticketViewer/README.md

 ## Getting started

 ### Prerequisites
-1. Node: any 8.x version starting with 8.4.0 or greater
+1. Node: any version starting with 8.4.0 or greater<br>
+[NodeJs](http://nodejs.org/) : suggest to install via [Node Version Manager NVM](https://github.com/creationix/nvm)<br>
-2. A clone of this repo on your local machine
+2. A clone or download of this repo on your local machine

 ### Installation
 1. `cd ticketViewer` to go into the project root